TheLakeMan/Hyperion/examples/image_recognition/README.md

 ## Model Format

-The example expects models in TinyAI's model format.
+The example expects models in Hyperion's model format.
 This includes:

 1. A JSON model structure file that defines the network architecture
 2. A binary weights file containing the model parameters
 3. A text file with class labels (one per line)

-If you have models in other formats (TensorFlow, PyTorch, ONNX), you can convert them to TinyAI format using the conversion tools in the `tools/` directory.
+If you have models in other formats (TensorFlow, PyTorch, ONNX), you can convert them to Hyperion format using the conversion tools in the `tools/` directory.

 ## Sample Output